noxtrxyz/Calculator-privacy-policy/README.md

 <h2>Children’s Privacy</h2>

 These Services do not address anyone under the age of 13.
-This app collect personally identifiable information from children under 13.
+I do not knowingly collect personally identifiable information from children under 13 years of age.
+In the case I discover that a child under 13 has provided me with personal information, I immediately delete this from our servers.
+If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact me so that I will be able to do necessary actions.

 <h2>Changes to This Privacy Policy</h2>